-Preparation is the second step for the crisis' management.
-It is the moment that create the cell of crisis.
-This step is to develop the dedicated management plans.
+MANAGEMENT OF THE CRISIS.
+It's at that moment that formed the cell of crisis.
+This step is to develop crisis management plans.
 To do this, we gather a group called Crisis Staff, which will evaluate the potential of the crisis of the organization and prepare a help guide in the management.
 This guide will reduce uncertainties related to emergencies.
 It serves, in particular, to place temporarily common benchmarks for members of the organization.
-With these benchmarks is possible to mark everybody's action and to manage the crisis according to clearly established principles: honesty, transparency, social responsibility and organizational accountability (Maisonneuve, St-Amand and Lamarche, 2003).
+(The organization) then has benchmarks contributing to mark its action and to manage the crisis according to clearly established principles: principals of honesty, transparency, social responsibility and organizational accountability (Maisonneuve, St-Amand, and Lamarche, 2003).